Bogdanp/quicksilver.vim/README.md

 # Usage

 By default, `\q` will activate the Quicksilver buffer and switch to insert mode.
 Typing any key will update the list of suggestions and pressing `CR` will open the first item in the suggestion list.
 Use `C-c` to quickly close the buffer.

-You may cycle through the suggestion list using `Tab` and `S-Tab`. `CR` will open the current suggestion (first item in the list).
+You may cycle through the suggestion list using `Tab` and `S-Tab`. `CR` will open the current suggestion (that's the first item in the list of matches).

 If there is only one item in the suggestion list, pressing `Tab` will open that item.

 Pressing `CR` when there is no pattern will go up a directory.